bradfordharrison2606/blog/_posts/2024-08-08-EmblemCelica.md

 | 4 | +1 | +3 | +3 |
 | 7 | +2 | +3 | +3 |

-*Celica's Ring grants boosts to Strength, Magic, and Resistance.
+Wearing the Ring of the Caring Princess grants boosts to Strength, Magic, and Resistance.
 The latter two stats are things dedicated Mages always want more of.
-That increase in Strength might seem odd but there are a few classes in Engage that can run mixed Physical and Magic offenses like Mage Knights, Griffin Knights, and the special Vidame Class.*
+That increase in Strength might seem odd but there are a few classes in Engage that can run mixed Physical and Magic offenses like Mage Knights, Griffin Knights, and the special Vidame Class.

 ## Sync Skills